inktrap/studyriffic/README.md

 # Valentin Todo

- - flexbox footer that is sticky and scales and simply works
  - exclude pids for 1a) from 1b) (in prolific)
  - exclude ``$USER`` from all studies (in prolific)